wp-cli/handbook/commands/rewrite/list.md

 # wp rewrite list

-Get a list of the current rewrite rules.
+Gets a list of the current rewrite rules.

 ### OPTIONS